docker/docs/get-started/part4.md

 Here in part 4, you deploy this application onto a cluster, running it on multiple machines.
-Multi-container, multi-machine applications are made possible by joining multiple macines into a "Dockerized" cluster called a **swarm**.
+Multi-container, multi-machine applications are made possible by joining multiple machines into a "Dockerized" cluster called a **swarm**.

 ## Understanding Swarm clusters